lmnelson/itcss-easy/readme.md

 At it's core, `itcss-easy` quickly sets up a folder directory based on the ITCSS convention: Settings, Tools, Generic, Elements, Objects, Components and Trumps.
-Secondly, you can pass a name argument to `itcss-easy` to quickly build component directories with associated `.scss` filenames.
+Secondly, you can pass a name argument to `itcss-easy` to quickly build components with associated `.scss` filenames.

 ---